Beechworth: History

-Beechworth Parish and Township plans were prepared, named and certified by George D Smythe after he had left the family estate near Liverpool in 1828, then again near Launceston, Tasmania in 1838.
+Beechworth Parish and Township plans were prepared, named and certified by George D. Smythe after he had left the family estate near Liverpool in 1828, then again near Launceston, Tasmania, in 1838.

 Originally used for grazing by the settler David Reid, the area was also sometimes known as Mayday Hills until 1853.
 The Post Office opened on 1 May 1853 as Spring Creek and was renamed Beechworth on 1 January 1854.

 One Indigenous name for the area of unknown origin and language is Baarmutha.

 Gold

-Between 1852 and 1857, Beechworth was a gold producing region and centre of government; but its power, wealth and influence were short lived.
+Between 1852 and 1857, Beechworth was a gold-producing region and centre of government; however, its power, wealth and influence were short-lived.
 According to Carole Woods, an early party of prospectors retrieved a pan of gold from the area weighing 14 lb.
 Another lucky party cleared some 50 lb of gold in a week.
 And so began a rush into this remote region.
 During the first election campaign in 1855, one candidate, Daniel Cameron, rode a horse shod with solid gold horseshoes.
 The extravagance of this event is still commemorated as the logo for Beechworth is a golden horseshoe.